Huron County, Ontario

-Huron County is a county of the province of Ontario, Canada.
+Huron County (/ˈhjʊərɒn, -ən/ HURE-on-,_--ən) is a county in the Canadian province of Ontario.
 It is located on the southeast shore of its namesake, Lake Huron, in the southwest part of the province.
 The county seat is Goderich, also the county's largest community.

 The population reported in the 2021 Census for this predominantly agricultural area with many villages and small towns was 61,366 in a land area of 3,398 square kilometres.
 Of the total population, 7,881 reside in Goderich.

 History

 Original extent of the Huron Tract.

 Map of Canada West in 1850, with the Huron District outlined in brown.

 Canada West in 1857.
 Huron County is marked in light pink.